kulkarni-lab/GenomeCartographer/Mir_Machine/results/predictions/0_miRNA-hox-map/README_Hox-miRNA-map.md

 - `DIFFERENT_SCAFFOLD`
    - The miRNA is not located on a scaffold containing a recognized HOX cluster.

-**For miRNAs ocated on the same scaffold as a HOX cluster, the script determines a more detailed context.**
+**For miRNAs located on the same scaffold as a HOX cluster, the script determines a more detailed context.**
 Which includes;
 ```
 inside_Hox